canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/README.md

 The following targets are available to help you run the most common tasks.
 <h3>u-boot-package
 </h3>
-This target is recursivly called to build packages of versions of u-boot for every board (if supported by the board).
+This target is recursivly called in category subfolders in order to build u-boot packages  for every board (if supported by the board).
 <h3>linux-kernel-package
 </h3>
-This target is recursivly called to build packages of kernel of u-boot for every board (if supported by the board).
+This target is recursivly called in category subfolders in order to build kernel packages every board.

 You can also use the target kernel-package as a synonym, since only linux kernel is supported.